Canonical-AI-Inc/canonical/examples/README.md

 Caveats:
 1. The cache update lag is set to five seconds for this demo.
 This is important for conversational LLM caching because it prevents the user and LLM from getting stuck in a loop.
 2. For privacy reasons, we don't cache queries with sensitive information like social security numbers.
 If you want a cache hit, don't use sensitive information.
+3. Set the temperature parameter to 0.
+If the temperature is greater than 0, the cache gets populated with more than one LLM response per key.
+At temperature greater than zero, you won't see cache hits for a given query until the cache is fully populated.

 Here is an example: